twdtech/twdtech/README.md

 I like servers and high performance computing :D
 Thats all about me ^^

-Oh, and here's my discord if you want to talk with me: TheWinDev#1660
+Oh, and here's my discord if you want to talk with me: thewindev
 Have fun with my projects, TheWinDev out :D